pryn-kb/python-test/_episodes/17-style.md

 - "Follow standard Python style in your code."
 - "Use docstrings to provide online help."
 ---
-## Follow standard Python style in your code.
+## Follow standard Python style in your code

 *   [PEP8](https://www.python.org/dev/peps/pep-0008):
     a style guide for Python that discusses topics such as how you should name variables,